acurwen/Workload-1-Repo/README.md

 5. **Created a Multi-Branch pipeline in Jenkins**

-Created a pipeline for each branch in my git repository.
-This pipeline handles building, testing, and deploying that branch.
+Created a pipeline for each branch in my git repository (however, we only have and are focusing on 'main' branch).
+This pipeline is where Jenkins handles building, testing, and deploying our application in that main branch and others if we had any.

-Named the multi-branch pipeline “MultiBranch Pipeline for Bank Application”.
-Used my GitHub username and personal access token (pulled and saved from GitHub) as a password
+Named the multi-branch pipeline “MultiBranch Pipeline for Bank Application”, and sed my GitHub username and personal access token (pulled and saved from GitHub) as a password.

 6. **Connected GitHub repository to Jenkins**

-Adding Jenkins automation features to our application code

-I entered the [URL](https://github.com/acurwen/Workload-1-Repo.git) of my “Workload-1-Repo” repository in GitHub.
-URL was validated!
+I connected Jenkins to my GitHub repository by submitting the [URL](https://github.com/acurwen/Workload-1-Repo.git) of my “Workload-1-Repo” repository from GitHub and the URL was validated!

 ![image](https://github.com/user-attachments/assets/8064daa4-3f00-4864-a475-8c75a8bbed59)

 7. **Build Configuration**

-I created the build c**onfiguration** and ensured the "Build Configuration" section said "Mode: by Jenkinsfile" and "Script Path: Jenkinsfile”.

-Saved the build which triggered an automatic start.
+While creating the build configuration, I ensured the "Build Configuration" section said "Mode: by Jenkinsfile" and "Script Path: Jenkinsfile”.
+I then saved the build which triggered an automatic start.
 The build completed successfully.

+The steps of the build were cloning the git repository, building and testing out the code.
+Per the log, the 'main' branch was checked, which had the Jenkinsfile present, and because all parameters were met, the build was successful.

 ![Screenshot 2024-08-01 003530](https://github.com/user-attachments/assets/1055c30b-22f0-4863-8d45-299e0b3a7f95)

-*****Answer these questions**

-Did the build stages successfully complete?
-If not, why?
-How did you resolve the issue?
-What did each stage do?
-The steps of the build were cloning the git repository, building and testing.

-*****Insert screenshot of builds**

 8. **Created Environment in Elastic Beanstalk**

-We created this environment to host our banking application on.
-I called it "Retail Banking"
+I created this environment to host our banking application on.
+I named the environment "Retail Banking".

 First, I created my “IAM” service roles: aws-elasticbeanstalk-service-role and Elastic-EC2.
 These roles help grant permissions that are needed for the environment to host and manage the bank application.